 What about citrus pesto, though?
 This recipe has a very sentimental aspect to it, that I’ll quickly share for posterity’s sake.
 Several summers ago, my mom and I traveled to France.
 We spent time in Paris, Avignon, and ended our trip in Nice.
 In each city we indulged in a variety of foods, soaking up each and every bite we could.

 We ate at the most incredible pizza place in Nice.
 This is where our love for citrus pesto came to be.
-My mom ordered a pizza (all came heart-shaped, how cute!) with this citrus pesto and our minds were blown.
+My mom ordered a pizza (all came heart-shaped, how cute!) with this pesto and our minds were blown.

-I can’t believe it’s taken me almost two years after that first bite of citrus pesto pizza to develop our own version of lemon basil pesto.
+I can’t believe it’s taken me almost two years after that first bite of pizza to develop our own version of lemon basil pesto.
 But now it’s here, and we’re going to use it so many ways this summer!
 From flatbreads to crostini to grilling…get ready for so many ways to use this pesto!

 What You’ll Need to Make Citrus Pesto